Ivesvdf/PYLON_EMU/README.md

 # PYLON_EMU

+*** This is a project specific fork of https://github.com/juamiso/PYLON_EMU and it is strongly recommended to use that repo instead ***

 Python script to emulate the outgoing CAN bus traffic from a Pylontech LFP battery pack (48V)

 Useful script to make a hybrid inverter think that your self made battery pack is a Pylontech one.
 This should allow you to use any battery pack that you have designed with many hybrid inverters which support pylontech LFP batteries.